Table of Contents

-Using Kibly's Small Business you'll be allowed to track only 6 product rankings which is really a small amount for $37/month.
-There will also be a $10 surcharge for every 1,000 additional emails, as well as for connecting additional Amazon marketplaces.
+Although SageMailer is a bit more expensive, its features are much more advanced.
+Using Kibly’s Small Business you’ll be allowed to track only 6 product rankings — it’s a small amount for $37/month.
+There will also be a $10 extra charge for every 1,000 additional emails, as well as for connecting additional Amazon marketplaces.
 By the way, if you sell not only on the American Amazon, then you will have to translate the letter templates by yourself since Kibly does not have multilingual templates.
-However, there are still tons of inspiring Kibly reviews on their site that mainly talks about the big improvements they’ve done for different Amazon stores.

 Its features base is basic (sorry for the pun).
 The following are included with the installation of the Kibly tool:

 - Different templates